anirudhsengar/Aura-XAI-Trading-Platform/README.md

         *   *Financial Libraries:* yfinance (for MVP data), ta (for technical analysis).
     *   *Frontend:* *React.js* or *Vue.js*.
         *   *Charting:* lightweight-charts by TradingView or Chart.js.
-    *   *Database:* *PostgreSQL* (to store user data, strategy configurations, and backtest results) and/or a simple file-based storage (e.g., Parquet files) for market data.
+    *   *Data Storage:* *File-based storage* using JSON files for configurations and results, Parquet/CSV files for market data.
     *   *Deployment:* *Docker* for containerization, hosted on a cloud provider like *AWS, Google Cloud, or Heroku*.

 *   *Data Flow Diagram:*
-    1.  *Data Ingestion:* A scheduled worker script fetches data from APIs (Market Data, News) -> Stores in Database/Parquet files.
+    1.  *Data Ingestion:* A scheduled worker script fetches data from APIs (Market Data, News) -> Stores in local Parquet/CSV files.
     2.  *User Request:* User selects Asset & Strategy on Frontend -> Sends API request to Python Backend.
     3.  *Backend Processing:*
-        *   Backend loads relevant historical data.
+        *   Backend loads relevant historical data from local files.
         *   Applies feature engineering (indicators, sentiment scores).
         *   Runs the backtesting simulation.
         *   For each AI decision, it runs the trained model and then passes the model and data instance to the SHAP explainer.